FlaUI/FlaUI.WebDriver/README.md

 ## Getting Started

-This driver currenlty is only available by building from source.
+This driver currenlty can be downloaded as an executable.
 Start the web driver service with:

 ```PowerShell
 ./FlaUI.WebDriver.exe --urls=http://localhost:4723/